hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

 ## Introduction

-This README describes how to use the code in this directory - along with the csv2 container produced using the code in ../ansible_setup as described in the README in the private_web directory (one directory up from here) - to pull and run a container running csv2 on your host machine.
+This README describes how to use the code in this directory - along with the csv2 container produced using the code in ../ansible_setup as described in the README in the separated_containers directory (one directory up from here) - to pull and run a container running csv2 on your host machine, and run a condor container on either the same or another machine that submits jobs to the csv2 container.

 ## Pre-requesites